MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Describe yourself in one sentence

-I would describe myself as someone who _fits quickly into any team_, a _fast learner_, a _supportive co-worker_ and the type of person who always goes above and beyond what is expected of him\_
+I would describe myself as someone who _fits quickly into any team_, a _fast learner_, a _supportive co-worker_, and the type of _person who always goes above and beyond what is expected of him_

 ## Why should we hire you?